Nstamour-art/XogotDocs/Documentation.docc/Xogot User Interface.md

 resources.
 The Scene Tree allows you to add, manage and select nodes in the editor while the File Pad helps you manage the files in your project.

+The Scene Tree and File Pad can be opened individually by tapping the tree or file toolbar buttons in the lower-left corner of Xogot, and can be shown/hidden by tapping the Sidebar toolbar button in the upper-right corner of Xogot.

 @Image(source: "XogotSceneFile.png",
        alt: "A screenshot of Xogot with numbered scene tree and file pad elements.")